patrickdappollonio/twitch-stream/README.md

-# `twitch-stream`
-## lightweight alternative to `livestreamer` to watch your favorite streams in VLC
+# `twitch-stream`, watch your favorite streams in VLC

-Hello there! `twitch-stream` is a replacement app, similar to `livestreamer`, to watch Twitch's live streams on VLC, on Windows, Mac and Linux.
+Hello there! `twitch-stream` is a lightweight alternative to `livestreamer`, to watch your favorite Twitch's live streams on VLC, on Windows, Mac and Linux.
 This is always useful since Twitch's Player currently works by wrapping the stream with a flash-player one.
 Flash is well known to be a battery-hungry application and it will definitely make your battery unhappy if you're watching streams on the run.
 Also, `twitch-streams` can be used in conjunction with Chatty: you can chat and watch streams at the same time.
 Great!

 ## Download